As One (opera): Critical reception

 The critical reception for this opera was positive.
 The Los Angeles Times stated that As One has a "warm heart" and "approaches admirable universality."
 Opera News described the music as "grounded by a rhythmic pulse that, like Hannah, retains its core identity but transitions through the opera from driving pizzicatos to a hypnotizing ostinato", and stated that the opera "haunts and challenges its audience with questions about identity, authenticity, compassion and the human desire for self-love and peace."
 The New York Times said that the score "has deliberately ugly moments of slips and slides, but generally pulsates in a light post-Minimalism", and that "As One forces you to think, simultaneously challenging preconceptions and inspiring empathy."
 Washington Post praised the opera, saying "As One, which opened last weekend… proved to be a thoughtful and substantial piece as well as that rarest of operatic commodities — a story that lends itself to dramatization in music."
 The Washington Post described its music as portraying "fiddling and Americana; now, through halting dissonances, the pain of a difficult place in the road; now, through the juxtaposition of plucked violin and singing cello, the exploration of two voices merging into a single identity."
 For the Long Beach Opera review, Bondo Wyszpolski stated that "This opera doesn’t preach or ask for our pity, but lures us with its compelling story of discovery and growth and even fulfillment.
 We feel compassion and gain a greater understanding of the human condition, regardless of who or what that person is."

-2022 Columbian production
+2022 Colombian production

 In 2025 Shalva Ramishvi on POSTV said that USAID provided the Bogata production of As One with $47,000, a claim widely repeated along with other similar claims, during Trump and Musk's attempt to close USAID.
 The director said, and fact checkers confirmed, that the funding was from the State Department, and was for $25,000.